busypeoples/revalidation/docs/API.md

         onChange={e => onChange('name', e.targetValue)}
     />
     ```
-    Additionally on can pass in a callback function.
+    Additionally one can pass in a callback function.

     ```js
     <input